 I was driving to work one morning, thinking about a new blog after boxing up an old one.
 I was listening to a podcast interview, mostly for background noise, to drown out the hum of the tires on the South Carolina tarmac.
-The roads here are like driving on ice cubes.
+Driving here is like driving on tiny loaves if bread.
 Loud and chunky.
-Larry King was being interviewed, and I heard the interviewer ask King the exact question I would: “So, Larry.
+Larry King was being interviewed, and the interviewer asked King the exact question I would: “Larry.
 You’ve interviewed thousands of people on television and radio.
-Is there any one interview that stands out?
+Is there any one that stands out?
+That you still remember?
 That changed you in a fundamental way?”

-This guy didn’t even bat an eye.
-“You woke up breathing,” he said.
+“You woke up breathing,” the Swami said.

 “Larry,” he went on.
 “You woke up breathing.
 How amazing is that?
 You.
 Woke.
 Up.
 Breathing.”

 He continued.
 “Of the dozens of things that could have happened after you went to sleep last night, life is betting on you again.
 Lots of good people didn’t get that chance this morning.
 But you get another day.
 What is worth losing your joy over when you get another day?
 What will you let steal your happiness?
 You get another chance to kiss your wife.
 Another day to talk to your driver about golf.
 Another day to marvel.
-To smell the grass.
+To smell the grass.”

 That is the story of how I named the site.
 I still work on joy, and I’m guessing that Larry King did his whole life.
 There are lots of things that compete for our attention.
 We should make joyful living with those we love our first desire.